 Patchwork Hub was born out of a realisation that traditional office-based work practices needlessly exclude many individuals who could thrive in work if they were given more flexibility to work in a way that fitted their circumstances.

-Our founder, Beth Kume-Holland, started Patchwork Hub as a way to allow individuals to connect with more accessible remote-based work opportunities.
+Our founder, Beth Kume-Holland, started Patchwork Hub as a way to allow individuals to connect with more accessible work opportunities.

 We know that remote working works but one missing piece remains.
 There needs to be a mainstream recruitment solution that is accessible and inclusive for all.
 That's where Patchwork Hub comes in.

 Too many people are forced to choose between working unsustainably or becoming unemployed.

 When our founder’s chronic health conditions left her unemployed, it was through disability advocacy work and meeting others in the same position that she developed the vision for Patchwork Hub.